Khushnood-Ali/web_scrapping/README.md

-# 🧩 Jira Scraper & LLM Data Preparation Pipeline
+# 🧩 Web Scraping Tutor

 ## 📘 Overview
 This repository automates data collection from Apache Jira projects and transforms it into structured datasets for **LLM training tasks** such as summarization, classification, and question-answering.